- Named Sakura, Oukanote , or another name that invokes sakura trees.

 - Gantz has Hiroto Sakurai, who uses Cherry/Sakura as an online handle.
 Played with once when Gantz says he's "no longer a Cherry".

 - Gender-flipped by Chopper from One Piece.
-As the ship's doctor he's got the closest thing to healing powers in the series, his backstory has a fairly prominent death theme, he wore a huge pink hat for several years, and he carries on his mentor's dream of bringing cherry blossoms back to his snow-covered island as a symbol of things getting better.
+As the ship's doctor he's got the closest thing to healing powers in the series, his backstory has a fairly prominent death theme, he wears a huge pink hat for several years (and still wears it under his new hat), and he carries on his mentor's dream of bringing cherry blossoms back to his snow-covered island as a symbol of things getting better.

 - Amu Hinamori from Shugo Chara! counts.
 She has pink hair, is a love interest for almost every named male character in series at some point or another, and, considering her most powerful Character Transformation, Amulet Fortune, she pretty much has luck as part of her motif.